‘I can’t cope anymore’: Japanese Teen’s Taste of Singapore Education

 The Journey Begins

-Thrust into Singapore’s education cauldron at the tender age of six, Coco’s tale began in an international school.
+Thrust into Singapore’s education at the tender age of six, Coco’s tale began in an international school.

 The shift felt like moving from cherry blossoms to durian groves, but young Coco, full of surprises and courage, dove right into it.